 French History @IHR (managed by the seminar co-convenors) The Modern French History seminar series has been running for many years at the IHR on Mondays at 17h30-19h.
 For those living out of London who cannot make it to the seminar, this regular feature summarises the latest seminar invitations and discussions, and as of June 2020 also hosts the virtual seminars.

-Feature Archive (managed by Will Rispin) A researcher discusses an archive which they have used: from national archives to departmental archives, from archives in France to archives in America, from oral history to conducting their own interviews.
+Feature Archive (managed by Will Rispin with multiple contributors) A researcher discusses an archive which they have used: from national archives to departmental archives, from archives in France to archives in America, from oral history to conducting their own interviews.
 They share logistical information about the archives, but also insights into the material that could interest others.

 Contemporary Reflections (multiple contributors) From Brexit to terror to Calais to Macron, French historians have brilliantly contributed to this blog by reflecting on some of the most controversial debates and questions of our time.
 This collection of posts, aside from giving us new insights into current affairs, reminds us of the impact historians can have on current debates and affairs.

 Historians in Lockdown: Covid Diaries (multiple contributors) The coronavirus crisis in 2020 has drastically changed the picture of present and future work for academics.
 As historians, how are we experiencing this period, as individuals and also as lecturers and/or researchers?
 This series aims to share some voices as we navigate the new terrain of virtual teaching, working from home, care responsibilities and ongoing research projects and deadlines.